dwaithe/generalMacros/gaussian_fitting/README.md

-# N-Dimensional Gaussian fitting in ImageJ and Fiji.
+# N-Dimensional Gaussian fitting in Fiji/ImageJ

 Written by Dominic Waithe.
 University of Oxford.
 Follow me on Twitter at @dwaithe: https://twitter.com/dwaithe